dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

   }
 }
 ```
-The mutation via `addTask` was performed inside the last if statement on an empty path.
+The mutation via `addTask` was performed on an empty path, inside the last `if` statement.
 Replacing the three lines with one already made the code simpler:
 ```
   if (!added) {
     paths.add(new Path().addTask(task));